11 Normal Linear Models

 \[\boldsymbol{y} \sim Norm(\boldsymbol{X} \boldsymbol{\beta}, \sigma^2\boldsymbol{I})\]

 where \(\boldsymbol{ I}\) is the \(n \times n\) identity matrix (it transforms the variance parameter to a \(n \times n\) matrix with its diagonal elements equal \(\sigma^2\) ; \(n\) is the sample size).
-The multiplication by \(\boldsymbol{ I}\) is necessary because we use vector notation, \(\boldsymbol{y}\) instead of \(y_{i}\) .
-Here, \(\boldsymbol{y}\) is the vector of all observations, whereas \(y_{i}\) is a single observation, \(i\).
-When using vector notation, we can write the linear predictor of the model, \(\beta_0 + \beta_1 x_i\) , as a multiplication of the vector of the model coefficients
+The multiplication by \(\boldsymbol{ I}\) is necessary because we use vector notation, \(\boldsymbol{y}\) instead of \(y_{i}\) . \(\boldsymbol{y}\) is the vector of all y-values, whereas \(y_{i}\) refers to a single observation, \(i\).
+When using matrix notation, we write the linear predictor of the model, \(\beta_0 + \beta_1 x_i\) , as a multiplication of the model matrix

 \[\boldsymbol{\beta} = \begin{pmatrix} \beta_0 \\ \beta_1 \end{pmatrix}\]